leonardofaria/leonardofaria.net/content/2020/10/23/best-git-aliases-for-productivity.md

 `authors` is handy for open-source work.
 You can run `git authors > AUTHORS.txt` and have a list of people who worked in the repository.

-## Oh My Zsh Git plugin
+## Git shell aliases with Oh My Zsh Git plugin

 The list above is quite small, you may think.
 And it is indeed.
-The reason why is because I also use the [Oh My Zsh Git plugin](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git/git.plugin.zsh) for simple aliases.
+The reason why is because I also use the [Oh My Zsh Git plugin](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git/git.plugin.zsh) for less complex aliases.

+If you don't what is Oh My Zsh: Oh My Zsh is a framework for managing your zsh configuration.
+With this tool, you can customize the shell prompt, use different themes and add plugins that offer aliases to increase your productivity.

-Here is an example of the plugin:
+Going back to aliases, here is an example of shell alias created by the plugin:

 ```shell
 alias gst='git status'
 ```

-Instead of setting up a Git alias `st` for `status` as you may find in many other places, I use the shell alias `gst` created by the plugin that gives me the same result.
+Instead of setting up a Git alias `st` for `status` as you may find in many other places, I use the shell alias `gst` that gives me the same result.
+Oh, before I forget: shell aliases don't need to be prefixed by the command `git`.

-If you are using the default shell without any customization, I do recommend checking the [Oh My Zsh Git plugin](https://github.com/ohmyzsh/ohmyzsh/) project and [Wes Bos](https://wesbos.com/)' [Command Line Power User](https://commandlinepoweruser.com/).
+If you are using the default shell without any customization, I do recommend checking the [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh/) project and [Wes Bos](https://wesbos.com/)' [Command Line Power User](https://commandlinepoweruser.com/).